FreakC-Foundation/FreakC/README.md

 While FreakC is compatible with Batch, but it's not 100% compatible, you just need to replace all `!` with `^!`, `^^!` with `^^^^^!` (the second one is only required in delayed expansion).
 If you use codes that depends on blank lines, then just change them to the `!` character.
 This problem can be easily fixed, but I'm thinking whether I should make it compatible or not, since the compatiblity with Batch means incompatiblity with previous FreakC versions.

 ### FreakC's added features compared to Batch
-* While loops, repeat-until loops, and FreakC's own for loops with break/continue supports
+* While loops, repeat-until loops, and FreakC's own for loops with break/continue supports.
-* Switch cases
+* Switch cases.
-* Class-based OOP
+* Class-based OOP.
-* A bunch of utility functions for you to use
+* A bunch of utility functions for you to use.
-* Inline functions
+* Inline functions.
-* Macros
+* Macros.
-* Some minimal operators
+* Some minimal operators.
-* Floating-point numbers
+* Floating-point numbers.
-* Some additional commands
+* Some additional commands.

 There are still more!
 [Get started now!](https://github.com/FreakC-Foundation/FreakC/blob/master/TUTORIAL.md)